flows-network/docs/blog/2023-07-29-airtable/airtable.md

 ![](airtable-01.png)

-Give your Airtable key a name, which should be the same as you just typed for the `airtable_token_name`.
+Give your Airtable key a name, which should match the `airtable_token_name` you set earlier.
 Then copy and paste your key here.
-After that, click on the Continue button and you will be redirected to the Airtable integration page, and the key you just added will be popped into this page.
+After that, click on the Continue button and you will be redirected to the Airtable integration page, and the key you added will be popped into this page.
 Then close this tab and go back to the Creating a Flow page to finish the flow.
 Once you connect successfully, you won’t do it again when you create another flow.

 **Or you can also add your Airtable token before creating a flow**.
 Once you finish this, you don’t need to connect it again when you're creating a flow.